kessotolo/ConversationalCommerce/frontend/docs/UNIFIED_CHECKOUT.md

 - Optimized for low-bandwidth and intermittent connectivity
 - Local state persistence for offline resilience
 - Minimal payload sizes for WhatsApp communication

+### Analytics, Fulfillment, and Alerting (2024-06)
+- Analytics logging is now structured (JSON), fulfillment is event-driven, and alerting is actionable and ready for real integration.
+- See backend/README.md and MONITORING.md for details.